University of the People review and FAQ

 Just like any diploma mill, University of the People has no professors, no video courses and no original study material.
 The most frequently recommended sources are Wikipedia pages that might contain mistakes, or PDF files downloaded from various colleges' websites without asking permission from the authors and/or the owners.
 Those PDF files could also have mistakes or even be technically corrupt, but UoPeople doesn't care.

-The public website lists high-sounding names from all over the world, but none of them actually teach at the University of the People.
-Some of them are also retired.
-Basically, the webmaster has been authorized to publish their résumé, which is also a great way to cheat Google and other search engines: whenever you look up the name of one those professors, you come across UoPeople's website — usually in the first result page — which could suggest that those people teach there.
-Too bad if you enroll at University of the People, you will find none of them.
-Actually, you will find no professors at all.
+The public website lists prestigious names from around the world, but none of them actually teach at the University of the People.
+Some are even retired.
+Essentially, the webmaster has been authorized to publish their résumés, which also serves as a clever way to manipulate Google and other search engines.
+Whenever you look up one of these professors' names, UoPeople's website often appears on the first page of search results, creating the misleading impression that these individuals are actively teaching there.
+Unfortunately, if you enroll at the University of the People, you won't find any of them.
+In fact, you won't find any professors at all.

 Unauthorized logos